Fred-Evif/Matilda/source/Intro.rst

 Implementing Matilda
 ========================================

 In this tutorial, we go through the basic steps for implementing Matilda on multimodal dataset.
 It is a quick example with specified dataset.
 The commands below would need to be run in settled conda environment, which could be referred to the :doc:`installation` part.

+There are two kinds of codes for applying Matilda: applying Matilda through shell/Python explainer (e.g. Jupyter notebook), you should use the correct one corresponding to your installation method, which could also be reviewed in :doc:`installation`.
+And there is a complete example for implementing Matilda with only shell's style by coding in (.ipynb) script on the Colab_.

+.._Colab: www.baidu.com

 Preparing intput for Matilda
 ------------------------------------------